f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 **partition<xx>-image-volume-utilization             .1.3.6.1.4.1.12276.1.1.1.65<xxx>**

-From the VELOS controller, there are a variety of traps focused on monitoring partition file system / volume utilization.
+From the VELOS system controller, there are a variety of traps focused on monitoring partition file system / volume utilization.
 Each partition number / ID has its own unique SNMP OID for the **images** volume where F5OS tenant images are stored.
 In the VELOS CX410 chassis it is possible to configure up to eight individual partitions if the chassis is fully loaded with eight BX110 blades and each blade is put into its own partition.
 In the CX1610 chassis it is possible to have a maximum of sixteen partitions if the chassis is fully loaded with sixteen BX520 blades and each blade is put into its own partition.
 Partition IDs 17-32 are currently unused and reserved for future use.

-Although these traps are labeled as partition volume utilization they will be sourced from the system controller layer which is monitoring the partitions volume utilization.
+Although these traps are labeled as partition volume utilization, they will be sourced from the system controller layer which is monitoring the partitions volume utilization.

 +-----------------------------------------+----------------------------------+
 | SNMP Trap                               | SNMP OID                         |